 The Many Aspects to Self-Publishing

-When you spend weeks, months or even years working on a book or novel, once you’re finished there is always this urgency to rush through the last stages.
+When you spend weeks, months, or even years working on a book or novel, once you’re finished, there is always this urgency to rush through the last stages.
 Rushing through any of the final stages of your book on your way to self-publishing is where most authors make their biggest mistakes.
 There is an order that we all need to follow, and it could save you some costly mistakes in the long run.

 The Book is Finished, but What Happens Next?

 A good proofreader is worth their weight in gold!
-You’ll want to have the entire manuscript proofread now, and once it’s done have your editor and yourself proofread it again!
+You’ll want to have the entire manuscript proofread now, and once it’s done, have your editor and yourself proofread it again!
 The more times you have it proofed, the less likely it is that you’ll encounter any errors.

 Once you have a formatted document, it is time to get started on the cover.
-Don’t try to cut corners with your cover; it’s the first thing that readers will see, and could very well be what sells your book.
+Don’t try to cut corners with your cover; it’s the first thing that readers will see and could very well be what sells your book.
 When you have a completed book and cover, you’re ready to publish.
-You can choose from a large variety of different sites such as Amazon, Smash words, Lulu, Kobo, Barnes and Noble, Ingram Spark and many others!
+You can choose from a large variety of different sites such as Amazon, Smashwords, Lulu, Kobo, Barnes and Noble, Ingram Spark, and many others!
 The choice is yours.

-This is only a very brief introduction into self-publishing, and what you’ll need to do, more detailed and in-depth guides will follow!
 We’ll constantly be updating and adding new blogs, so make sure that you follow the site and bookmark it to ensure that you don’t miss out.
 You can also like us on Facebook to stay in touch and make sure you don’t miss out on any specials.

 Leave a Reply